Rangiya: Demographics

-Education

-There are several educational institutes in Rangiya.
-Some of them are Jawaharlal Nehru Shishu Vidyalaya (Estd.
-1964), Modern English School (Estd.
-1993), Third Eye Computer Education Centre (Estd.
-2008), Sankardev Academy Junior college, Pragmetic Academy Junior College, Euclid Group of institutions, Faculty Academy, Symbiosis Academy, Rangia College (Estd.1964), Manabendra Sarma Girls College, Rangiya Arabic College, Rangiya Teachers Training College, Rangia Higher Secondary School (Estd.
-1936), Rangiya Girls' H.S.
-School, Rangiya High Madrasa & H.S.
-School, Arimatta Vidyapith H.S.
-School, Rangia Hindi High School, Railway High School (Bengali Medium), (Estd.1950), Shankardev Shishu Niketan (Estd.
-1987), Ambedkar Lotus English School (Estd.
-1984), Fatima Convent School (Estd.
-2007), Kendriya Vidyalaya NFR Rangia, SERS Public School, Jawahar Navodaya Vidyalaya, Rangiya Law College and Sankaracharya Vidya Niketan, premada sivanath vidyapith, Red Horns Public School (Estd.1988), Rangia Jatiya Vidyalaya Tiniali (Estd.2010).
-Rangia Basic training center,The level of educational awareness in this area is high.

 Healthcare system

 There are several private hospitals in Rangiya apart from 2 government hospitals.
 Some of them are Swasti Hospital (Estd.
 2018), Rangia Poly Clinic & Nursing Home, Sparsh Hospital (Estd.
-2016),.
+2016).

 Transport

-National Highway 27 runs through the heart of the town.
+National Highway 27 runs through the heart of the city.
 Rangiya is important transit point in the region, nearly all trains halts at Rangiya Junction railway station.
 It is a junction of the New Bongaigaon–Guwahati section of Barauni–Guwahati line.
+Rangiya Junction is the 4th largest railway station in North-east India.
 It is one of the divisional headquarters of Northeast Frontier Railway.
 The Rangiya–Murkongselek line connects the state to Arunachal Pradesh.